The first I saw of Sligo

 And as you leave this magic place,

-it whispers in the fern:
+it whispers from the fern,

 ‘All those who don’t disturb our peace